Pro tip: always send photo updates during visits. It builds trust and shows owners their pets are in great hands.

 Pet sitting safety has come a long way from just running background checks.
-The safest apps in 2025 are the ones that let you actually see who you're trusting with your pet.
-While big names like Rover and Wag still treat sitters like gig workers with static profiles, newer platforms like Petme are changing the game with social vetting, fairer pay that keeps the best sitters around, and real identity verification.
+The safest apps in 2026 are the ones that let you actually see who you are trusting with your pet.
+While big names like Rover and Wag still treat sitters like gig workers with static profiles, newer platforms like Petme combine social vetting, fairer pay that keeps the best sitters around, and real identity verification.

 Petme